Yokeshthirumoorthi/postgres-wisconsin-benchmark/README.md

 #### Why PostgreSQL

 Reasons for choosing PostgreSQL are
 * It is the most advanced open-source relational database in the world.
 * It was created with the goal of being highly extensible.
-    * It is an object-relational database, meaning that although it's primarily a relational database it also includes features — like table inheritance and function overloading — that are more often associated with object databases.
+* It is an object-relational database, meaning that although it's primarily a relational database it also includes features — like table inheritance and function overloading that are more often associated with object databases.
 * Postgres is capable of efficiently handling concurrency.
 * ACID compliant Transactions.

 #### Lessons learned

 Following are learned after doing this project
-    * Node module for interating with PostgresSQL using javascript
+* How to use node based module for interating with PostgresSQL using javascript
 * Points to be considered while generating synthetic data for benchmarking a database

+#### Known Issues
+* [node postgres module](https://node-postgres.com/) does not provide interface to create a new database in PostgresSQL.
+Hence it is required to manually create the database before executing the script.

 #### Build Instructions